Towards a unified user modeling language for engineering human centered AI systems: A unified user modeling language

 \subsection{Concrete syntax}

 Based on the presented abstract syntax, we derived a textual concrete syntax to facilitate the creation of user models.
-In particular, we have chosen a JSON-based notation due to its popularity and its, both, human and machine-readable nature, which facilitates the use of user models in AI-driven personalization scenarios.
+In particular, we have chosen a JSON-based notation due to its popularity and its human- and machine-readable nature, which facilitates the use of user models in AI-driven personalization scenarios.
 Indeed, LLMs were already shown to be able to understand \cite{understandjson} as well as produce JSON \cite{mior2024largelanguagemodelsjson}.
+Beyond LLMs, many tools work with JSON documents which opens the door to numerous applications exploiting user models.

 JSON additionally allows for the definition of a JSON schema\footnote{https://json-schema.org/} that enables data consistency and validity checks of given JSON data based on predefined rules.
-In our case, the JSON schema maps the definitions of concepts in the metamodel.
-Then, user models are expressed as JSON objects that comply with the JSON Schema.
+In our case, the JSON Schema defines the concepts in the metamodel, and user models are represented as JSON objects that conform to this schema.
 Figure \ref{fig:metamodelexcerpt} shows an excerpt of the metamodel in JSON schema format whereas Figure \ref{fig:jsonsyntax} showcases the use of the concrete syntax to write user profile data that can be validated using the defined schema.

+In Section \ref{tool}, we demonstrate how JSON objects representing the user model can be automatically generated from a form-based web application, further simplifying their creation.